Methodology

 Tone

-Tone comes from GDELT's timelinetone mode: the average document tone of matching articles, where tone is GDELT's standard measure (positive words minus negative words as a share of all words, roughly bounded -100 to +100 and typically between -10 and +10).
-We average interval values across each UTC day.
+Tone is GDELT's standard document-tone measure: positive words minus negative words as a share of all words, roughly bounded -100 to +100 and typically between -10 and +10.
+For each topic or country we average the tone of its matching articles across each UTC day.
 Values below about -2.5 read as negative coverage; below -5, strongly negative.

 Week-over-week change